Eminent Domain Procedure in South Carolina

 Like any other civil action in South Carolina, after judgment is entered on the verdict in an eminent domain case, one or both sides frequently make post trial motions, including motions for a new trial.
 If either party is dissatisfied after those post trial motions, an appeal may be filed.
 Such appeals would normally go to the South Carolina Court of Appeals, with the possibility of a petition for writ of certiorari to the South Carolina Supreme Court thereafter.
 Whereas the trial itself in a condemnation case normally occurs within one year of the filing of the notice of condemnation, appeals can frequently take several years to be resolved.

-If you’ve received notice that the government intends to take your property, contact our attorneys.
+If you have received notice that the government intends to take your property, contact our attorneys.
 We have the expertise in these types of cases to help you protect your rights.